 You need to maintain their flexibility, since they must expand and contract in order to allow for proper blood flow.
 And, to keep your arteries flexible, you should maintain a healthy weight, engage in cardio exercise and address high blood pressure if that’s a personal concern.

 If, however, you’ve already developed plaque and atherosclerosis, it’s time to explore PAD treatment.
-At our Houston area arterial care clinics, we treat PAD with minimally invasive procedures such as Angioplasty, Stenting, and Atherectomy.
+At our Houston and Dallas area arterial care clinics, we treat PAD with minimally invasive procedures such as Angioplasty, Stenting, and Atherectomy.
 In most cases, we’re able to resolve your symptoms without large incisions or open surgery, so we’re typically able to send you home the same day as your procedure.

 But what does that procedure look like?
 One of our expert interventional radiologists inserts a small IV and wire through your groin.
 Once we access your blood vessel, we use imaging to guide the wire into position past your affected artery.
 From here, we’ll determine the best treatment option based on your disease progression.
 We’ll either use a balloon to widen your vessel (angioplasty) or carefully place a stent that will hold the vessel open permanently to increase blood flow.